top of page

 The adjective 'censorious' has an etymology rooted in the act of criticism and judgment.
 It can be traced back to the Latin word 'censorius,' which was derived from 'censor,' the title of a Roman magistrate responsible for conducting the census and maintaining public morality.
 In ancient Rome, 'censors' had the authority to assess the moral conduct of citizens.
 Over time, 'censorious' emerged in English to describe individuals who are excessively critical, often in a moralizing or judgmental way.
 This adjective conveys a sense of self-righteousness and a tendency to find fault or pass judgment on others.
 Its etymology reflects the historical connection between the role of censors in assessing public morality and the inclination to criticize and pass moral judgments that 'censorious' individuals may exhibit.

-Quiz: Find the meaning of the adjective censorious:
+Find the correct meaning of the adjective censorious:

 Try Again!